 We cultivate long-standing relationships with growers who believe, as we do, that high quality is vastly more important than high yields.
-Our top two fruit sources are our own Appassionata Vineyard and the nearby Medici Vineyard, both of which we farm ourselves.
+Our top two fruit sources are our own Appassionata Vineyard and the nearby Medici Vineyard, both of which are leased and farmed by Appassionata Estate.
 For the balance of our fruit, we work directly with excellent growers and vineyards in several different AVAs (American Viticultural Areas) the Northern Willamette Valley.